How the Data Kinetics consumer Insights engine weights & combines multiple sources

 Google Trends and Adwords are not used as primary sources, but provide colour on hidden motivations and reweight opportunities and Issues found from Social / Ethnography / Focus group studies.

-Advertising data - showing who clicks on, has an interest in, and engages with certain ads, provided by Meta, is highly accurate for Demographic, some affinities and in particular income and interest data, however Meta controls all validation and does all the language analysis, so this is second order extraction, first order analysis based on primary data.
+Advertising data - showing who clicks on, has an interest in, and engages with certain ads, provided by Meta, is highly accurate for Demographic, income and interest data, however Meta controls all validation and does all the language analysis, so this is second order extraction, first order analysis based on primary data.

 Reviews and forum such as Reddit and Quora discuss Issues and Opportunities in volume and these affect public perception due to ‘influencers’, however it is difficult to know if all participants are in category, as such data is used to validate trends only and colour opportunities / issues.